 In contrast, officers made 3,561 arrests in connection with drug distribution and manufacturing.
 Of these arrests:

-The Hallam Law Group can discuss your particular drug crime case in more detail during a free case evaluation at our law office.
+The Hallam Law Group can discuss your particular drug crime case in Scottsdale or Phoenix in more detail during a free case evaluation at our law office.
 Call our Scottsdale drug lawyer at (602) 237-5373 today for more information about what to expect during your criminal case, and how you might be able to defend yourself from a conviction or severe penalties.